 The Southern Oscillation Index or SOI represents the difference in average air pressure measured at Tahiti and Darwin, Australia.
 More specifically, the SOI is calculated as the difference in monthly averages of standardized mean sea level pressure at each station.

 Explore this interactive graph: Click and drag to display different parts of the graph.
 To squeeze or stretch the graph in either direction, hold your Shift key down, then click and drag.

-Similarly, the Equatorial Southern Oscillation Index or EQSOI represents the difference in air pressure measured over the eastern and western Pacific.
-The EQSOI is calculated as the difference in standardized mean sea level pressure over a swath of the eastern equatorial Pacific Ocean (5°N-5°S, 80°W-130°W) and another swath that spans Indonesia (5°N-5°S, 90°E-140°E).
+Additionally, a third index is used to characterize the phase of ENSO: the Equatorial Southern Oscillation Index or EQSOI represents the difference in air pressure measured over the eastern and western Pacific.
+The EQSOI is calculated as the difference in standardized mean sea level pressure over a swath of the eastern equatorial Pacific Ocean (5°N-5°S, 80°W-130°W, labeled EPAC above) and another swath that spans Indonesia (5°N-5°S, 90°E-140°E, labeled INDO).

 During El Niño conditions, when air pressure is above average over the western Pacific and below average over the eastern Pacific, values for the SOI and EQSOI are negative.
 Conversely, La Niña conditions result in positive values for the two atmospheric indices.

 - The Southern Oscillation Index describes the difference in average air pressure measured at Tahiti and Darwin, Australia.